emaildotdash/GenericCppMakefile/README.md

 # GenericCppMakefile

-A pair of easy-to-use generic Makefiles to be used in C++ projects of any size on Linux.
+A pair of easy-to-use generic Makefiles to be used in C++ projects of any size on Linux.\
-They should also be cross-platform, provided they are used in a unix-like environment, but I currently do not guarantee anything besides Linux (GNU Make) in this regard, as I have yet to test anything else.
+They should also be cross-platform, provided they are used in a unix-like environment, but I currently do not guarantee anything besides Linux (with GNU Make) in this regard, as I have yet to test anything else.

 I created these Makefiles with the intent to make compiling C++ projects easier for myself, as C++ build-systems on Linux are just not as plug-and-play simple as I want them to be.